tbnobody/OpenDTU-docs/docs/firmware/configuration/device_settings.md

 ### LEDs

-This settings apply to properbly connected LEDs[^1].
+These settings apply to properly connected LEDs[^1].
 See [Device Profiles](../device_profiles.md) for LED function and pin assignment.

 #### Equal brightness :material-toggle-switch:{title="Switch"}